Blackbeard: History of the Dreaded Pirate

 In Pursuit of a Famous Pirate

-The earliest primary source document Moore located that mentions the pirate by name dates to the summer of 1717.
+The earliest primary source document that mentions Blackbeard by name dates to the summer of 1717.
 Other records indicate that by the fall of 1717 Blackbeard was operating off Delaware and Chesapeake bays in conjunction with two other pirate captains, Benjamin Hornigold and Stede Bonnet.

 Blackbeard served an apprenticeship under Hornigold before becoming a pirate captain in his own right.

 Late in the fall of 1717, the pirates made their way to the eastern Caribbean.
 It was here, off the island of Martinique, that Blackbeard and his fellow pirates captured the French slaveship La Concorde -- a vessel he would keep as his flagship and rename Queen Anne's Revenge.

 After crossing the Atlantic during its third journey, and only 100 miles from Martinique, the French ship encountered Blackbeard and his company.
 According to a primary account, the pirates were aboard two sloops, one with 120 men and twelve cannon, and the other with thirty men and eight cannon.

 With the French crew already reduced by sixteen fatalities and another thirty-six seriously ill from scurvy and dysentery, the French were powerless to resist.
 After the pirates fired two volleys at La Concorde, Captain Dosset surrendered the ship.

 From La Concorde to Mauvaise Rencontre

 The pirates took La Concorde to the island of Bequia in the Grenadines where the French crew and the enslaved Africans were put ashore.
 While the pirates searched La Concorde, the French cabin boy, Louis Arot, informed them of the gold dust that was aboard.
 The pirates searched the French officers and crew and seized the gold.